The International Arbitration Review: India

 - the Supreme Court of India is the highest court of appeal;

-- below the Supreme Court there are 24 high courts, located in different states, some of which have ordinary original jurisdiction, and all exercise appellate jurisdiction over the orders of subordinate courts;
+- 24 state high courts below the Supreme Court, some of which have ordinary original jurisdiction, and all exercise appellate jurisdiction over the orders of subordinate courts;

 - underneath the high courts come the district courts, the highest court in each district; the principal court of civil jurisdiction in the district is that of the district and the sessions judge; and